steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemSpecification.md

 1. Directory list operations are fast for directories with few entries.

-1. Directory list operations are fast for directories with few entries, but may incur a cost that is O(no. of entries).
+1. Directory list operations are fast for directories with few entries, but may incur a cost that is `O(entries)`.
 Hadoop 2 added iterative listing to handle the challenge of listing directories with millions of entries without buffering.